 Cordon and drain

 During the upgrade process, AKS nodes are individually cordoned from the cluster so new pods are not scheduled on them.
 The nodes are then drained and upgraded as follows:

 - The next node in the cluster is cordoned and drained using the same process until all nodes are successfully replaced as part of the upgrade process.

 For more information, see Upgrade an AKS cluster.

 For connectivity and security with on-premises networks, you can deploy your AKS cluster into existing Azure virtual network subnets.
 These virtual networks may have an Azure Site-to-Site VPN or Express Route connection back to your on-premises network.
 Kubernetes ingress controllers can be defined with private, internal IP addresses so services are only accessible over this internal network connection.

 Azure network security groups

 To filter the flow of traffic in virtual networks, Azure uses network security group rules.
 These rules define the source and destination IP ranges, ports, and protocols that are allowed or denied access to resources.
-Default rules are created to allow TLS traffic to the Kubernetes API server and for SSH access to the nodes.
+Default rules are created to allow TLS traffic to the Kubernetes API server.
 As you create services with load balancers, port mappings, or ingress routes, AKS automatically modifies the network security group for traffic to flow appropriately.

 A Kubernetes Secret is used to inject sensitive data into pods, such as access credentials or keys.
 You first create a Secret using the Kubernetes API.
 When you define your pod or deployment, a specific Secret can be requested.
 Secrets are only provided to nodes that have a scheduled pod that requires it, and the Secret is stored in tmpfs, not written to disk.
 When the last pod on a node that requires a Secret is deleted, the Secret is deleted from the node's tmpfs.
 Secrets are stored within a given namespace and can only be accessed by pods within the same namespace.